-If payment in full (including the Compliance fee of £75) is not made (or a payment arrangement not agreed) within the strict time period outlined on the Notice of Enforcement, the account will automatically be passed to an enforcement agent who will make a personal visit to your property for the purpose of ‘taking control’ of your goods.
+If payment including the Compliance fee (of £75) is not made by the date outlined on the Notice of Enforcement, the account will be passed to an enforcement agent.
+A personal visit will be made to your property.
+The purpose of the visit will be to ‘take control’ of your goods.
 At the time of the visit, an enforcement fee of £235 may be charged.
-This fee become chargeable even if you are not at home at the time of the visit.
+This fee becomes chargeable even if you are not at home at the time of the visit.

 How is the ‘amount outstanding’ calculated?

-This part of the regulations is very important given that it provides that the amount due includes the amount to which the Liability Order or Warrant of Control had been issued for and the enforcement agent fees calculated up until the time of payment.
+The enforcement regulations specifically provide that the amount due includes the amount of the debt and the enforcement agent fees calculated up until the time of payment.

 Payments made will be split on a ‘pro rata’ basis.